jll1/cardsapp/README.md

 Used the JavaScript Moment library to change updatedAt datetime to describe how long ago.
 Included in App.tsx, Installed using: npm install moment --save

-nodemodules not included, when repository is downloaded, cd to cards folder, run 'npm -i' to install node modules, then run 'npm start', and go to localhost:3000/ on the browser
+nodemodules not included, when repository is downloaded, cd to main folder, run 'npm -i' to install node modules, then run 'npm start', and go to localhost:3000/ on the browser